AdityaBhandari23/VRVINTERNSHIP_TASK/README.md

 2. **Login:** Obtain JWT `access` and `refresh` tokens for authentication.
 3. **Logout:** Blacklist tokens for secure logout.
 4. **Role-Based Access:** Restrict endpoints based on user roles.
-5. **CRUD for Articles:** Authorized users can create, update, view, and delete articles.

 ---